CathalDolan/CI_ToDo/README.md

     - An error will appear after first one (I think if there is no CSS or JS files to push) so type: heroku config:set DISABLE_COLLECTSTATIC=1
     - create a Procfile in project folder.
 Remember capital P
     - IN Procfile add web: gunicorn django_todo.wsgi:application
 14. Add host to settings.py.
 In "ALLOWED HOSTS" add heroku app url, inbetween single commas.
-No https//, just the url
+No https//, just the url`
+        - this was changed to os.environ.get('HEROKU_HOSTNAME))
+        - In Heroku got to Settings and config Vars
+        - Add a variable called HEROKU_HOSTNAME
+        - In teh corresponding fields add the url minus the https://
+        - Click Add
     - Commit and push again to heroku
+15. Set-up Automatic pushes from Github to Heroku
+    - Go to App Heroku Dashboard and click Deplay tab
+    - Go to Deployment Method tab and select GitHub
+    - Login to Github if requested to do so
+    - Seacrh for Repo name
+    - Once found click Connect
+    - Under Automatic deploys choose branch and select auto deploy????

 # GitHub Merge Dev & Master branch